-When your routine changes, your system for how you do things can go haywire.
+According to the survival habit articles, when your routine changes, your system for how you do things can go haywire.
 Often times, when one part of our system falters, it can set of a chain reaction of events, often called the domino effect.
 You’ve probably noticed this happening.

 For example, since you now work from home, you don’t wake up early and pack your bag for the gym.
 Since you aren’t going to work, you don’t hit the gym on the way home.
 And since you are too drained (see above) you don’t make diner and instead grab some chips and ice cream.
 You’ve already blown your diet, so” might as well skip the workout for the day”.

 The fix for this is to start a new routine.
 Since motivation ebbs and flows throughout the day, find a point of the day where you are relatively clear and positive.
 Use that time to plan a schedule out for the next day.
 After assuring for proper sleep, schedule in a quick breakfast followed by a workout to start your day.